* Dollar nurses losses after jobs data disappoints bulls

 Koji Fukaya, president at FPG Securities in Tokyo, said dollar/yen popping above the 103 yen threshold several times last week spelled a departure from the past six months, when the pair was stuck in a narrow band around 102.

-One-year dollar/yen implied volatility, or the expected price swing, fell to a seven-year low of 6.90 percent in mid-July but rose above 8 percent on Friday, highlighting expectations that the pair is likely to see a new trading range in coming weeks.
+One-year dollar/yen implied volatility, or the expected price swing, fell to a seven-year low of 6.90 percent in mid-July but rose above 8 percent on Friday, highlighting expectations of a new trading range in coming weeks.

-The European Central Bank, Bank of Japan and Bank of England (BOE) will also feature this week, but as with the RBA, no policy action is expected from any of them.
+The Bank of Japan and Bank of England (BOE) also feature this week but, as with the ECB and RBA, no policy action is expected.